-In the past, two restrictions made it so many business travelers could not use the e-visa India.
+In the past, two restrictions made it so many business travellers could not use the e-visa India.
 These were the short validity period, and the maximum number of two applications for e-visas per year.
 Both restrictions have come to expire.
 Starting 2019, a person with a business visa can stay in India for 180 days per year.
-The visa is valid for one year, and in that time the traveler can travel to India as often as desired with the same e-visa.
+The visa is valid for one year, and in that time the traveller can travel to India as often as desired with the same e-visa.
 An invitation letter is no longer needed.

 Is the e-visa accepted everywhere?

 The e-visa India is accepted at the 28 largest international airports, and the 5 largest seaports of India.
-When filling in the application form, a choice has to be made from one of the possible arrival locations.
+When filling in the application form, a choice has to be made one of the possible arrival locations.
 The complete list can be viewed on the page with all of the requirements.